tomerfiliba/plumbum/docs/index.rst

 and has borrowed some of his ideas (namely treating programs like functions and the nice trick for importing commands).
 However, I felt there was too much magic going on in PBS, and that the syntax wasn't what I had in mind when I came to write shell-like programs.
-I contacted Andrew, but he wanted to keep PBS this way.
-Other than that, the two libraries go in different directions.
+I contacted Andrew about these issues, but he wanted to keep PBS this way.
+Other than that, the two libraries go in different directions, where Plumbum attempts to provide a more wholesome approach.

-Plumbum pays tribute to `Rotem Yaari <https://github.com/vmalloc/>`_ who suggested a library code-named ``pyplatform`` for that very same purpose, but it had never materialized.
+Plumbum also pays tribute to `Rotem Yaari <https://github.com/vmalloc/>`_ who suggested a library code-named ``pyplatform`` for that very same purpose, but which had never materialized.